 The tiny ramen shop, which has a Michelin Bib Gourmand recommendation itself, sits in the East Village surrounded by dozens of other Japanese restaurants each focused on a specialty like shabu shabu, curry or yakitori, inspiring the area around East 9th street to be dubbed “Little Tokyo.”
 Momofuku Noodle Bar serves several types of ramen, seasonal small plates, fried chicken (advanced notice only) and their famous pork buns.

-My friend and I arrived at Momofuku Noodle Bar on Sunday, craving ramen for warmth after a weekend of snow.
+I arrived at Momofuku Noodle Bar on Sunday, craving ramen for warmth after a weekend of snow.
 It was crowded and hectic, like a ramen shop should be, with bar seating and communal tables.
 Reservations are only accepted for the fried chicken but they’ll take your number and send a text when a table is available, giving us enough time to explore the surrounding neighborhood.

 The service was a bit frantic but the ramen was delightful, so we left pleased with bellies full of warmth to battle the rest of our day in New York City.